stripe-samples/checkout-one-time-payments/README.md

 Below is everything you should include in your original recipe README.
 Everything above should be deleted.

 # Name of recipe
 A brief description of what this recipe shows.
-Keep it 3 - 5 setences.
+Keep it 3 - 5 sentences.

+A quick screenshot of the demo view:
 <img src="https://cf.ltkcdn.net/dogs/images/std/236742-699x450-cutest-puppy-videos.jpg" alt="Preview of recipe" align="center">

 Features:
 * One cool thing about this recipe
 * Another cool thing about the recipe
 * The final cool thing about the recipe